gardener/documentation/hugo/content/010-blog/2018_week_27/_index.md

 The efs-provisioner allows you to mount EFS storage as PersistentVolumes in kubernetes.
 It consists of a container that has access to an AWS EFS resource.
-The container reads a configmap which contains the EFS filesystem ID, the AWS region and the name you want to use for your efs-provisioner.
+The container reads a configmap containing the EFS filesystem ID, the AWS region and the name identifying the efs-provisioner.
 This name will be used later when you create a storage class.